gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.CustomForm.md

 > **slug**: `string`

-- Slug for the form, which is to be used for accessing the form
+- Slug for the form, which is to be used for accessing the form.

 ***